MshariAlsayari/Magic-RecyclerView-Compose/README.md

 ## Examples
-There are three types of a List ***Vertical, Horizontal and Grid.***
+There are four types of Lists ***VerticalSwipable, VerticalSelectable, Horizontal and Grid.***
-In the vertical list you can make items swappable by adding list of Action onStart or onEnd
+In the VerticalSwipable list you can make items swappable by adding list of Action onStart or onEnd.
+In the VerticalSelectable list you can enable and disable a multi selection mode to make your list items selectable

 ```